-1. In the Time and Date menu (to open the menu, see Set Time and Date), select TIME SETTINGS.
+1. Open the Time and Date menu (see Configure Time and Date) and select TIME SETTINGS.

-- 2. Select the Time Zone menu and select the correct time zone offset for your location.
+- 2. From the Time Zone list, select the time zone offset for your location.
 The selection names include the time offset from UTC and major cities in those time zones. - 3.
 Select Save to update the clock.
 A reboot is not required to change the time zone.